trskop/grimoire/articles/2019-04-19-xdg-base-directory-specification.markdown

 ---
 title: Life With XDG Base Directory Specification
+updated: "2020-10-13"
 ---

 [XDG Base Directory Specification ](https://specifications.freedesktop.org/basedir-spec/basedir-spec-latest.html) provides a lot of interesting directories that can be used to avoid clutter in one's `$HOME`.
-Unfortunately, these directories can be overriden using environment variables.
+Unfortunately, these directories can be overridden using environment variables.
 This is annoying to work with, unless one knows how they should be properly resolved.
 In here we will describe how they should be resolved in various languages.